 The Executive Office budget supports the Executive Director's Office (which includes the Board of Directors cost center), the MWRA Advisory Board and Advisory Committees cost centers.
 The Board of Directors formulates policies to guide MWRA actions and is responsible for major policy and fiscal decision-making.
+The MWRA

-The MWRA Advisory Board was established by the Enabling Act to serve as a "watchdog" for MWRA's customer communities.
+Advisory Board was established by the Enabling Act to serve as a "watchdog" for MWRA's customer communities.
 The Advisory Board makes recommendations to MWRA on annual expense budgets and capital improvement programs.
-The Advisory Board has also, at various times, been charged by the Massachusetts State Legislature to advise the Legislature and the MWRA Board of Directors with policy initiatives relative to system expansion and rate methodology.
 In addition, the Advisory Board reviews and comments on MWRA reports, holds hearings on related matters, and makes recommendations to the Governor and the Legislature.
 The other advisory committees supported by this budget are the Water Supply Citizens' Advisory Committee and the Wastewater Advisory Committee.
-The Executive Office budget accounts for less than 1% of the Proposed FY09 direct expense budget.
+The Executive Office budget accounts for less than 1% of the Final FY09 direct expense budget.

-- Total Proposed FY09 Budget of \$1.0 million, an increase of \$15,000 or 1.5% over FY08 Budget, primarily due to planned wage and salary increases. - \$398,000 for Wages and Salaries represents 39% of the Executive Office budget.
-The Proposed budget includes funding for four positions. - \$443,000 or 43% of the Executive Office proposed budget is for the MWRA Advisory Board staff.
-The Proposed budget supports its operating expenses, including wages and salaries, space rental and general administrative office materials and supplies. - \$174,000 or 17% of the Executive Office proposed budget is for Professional Services to fund the Water Supply Citizens' Advisory Committee and the Wastewater Advisory Committee.
+- Total Final FY09 Budget of \$1.0 million, an increase of \$37,000 or 3.7% over FY08 Actual, primarily due to planned wage and salary increases. - \$398,000 for Wages and Salaries represents 39% of the Executive Office budget.
+The Final budget includes funding for four positions. - \$452,000 or 44% of the Executive Office final budget is for the MWRA Advisory Board staff.
+The Final budget which supports its operating expenses, including wages and salaries, space rental and general administrative office materials and supplies rose by \$19,000. - \$174,000 or 17% of the Executive Office final budget is for Professional Services to fund the Water Supply Citizens' Advisory Committee and the Wastewater Advisory Committee.